 The vast areas of the unexplored has inspired ULSTEIN to come up with new concepts and developments.

-“Based on our nearly 100 years’ of maritime experience, with experience gained in particular from offshore vessels in recent decades, Ulstein Group wishes to expand into new segments where we have not yet made our mark, such as exploring and patrolling,“ states Ulstein.
+“Based on our 100 years’ of maritime experience, with experience gained in particular from offshore vessels in recent decades, Ulstein Group wishes to expand into new segments where we have not yet made our mark, such as exploring and patrolling,“ states Ulstein.

 “There is a growing desire to explore the seas.
 Securing and patrolling the coastline is also becoming more important.
 Exploring and patrolling are segments which can be developed on the basis of our offshore experience.
 They belong to the same design family and can share cross-conceptual graphical elements such as vertical windows on parts of the bridge, accumulation and storage of renewable energy, and alternative materials.”